powerbuoy/sleek/README.md

 ## About SleekWP

-SleekWP is a barebones HTML5 based WordPress theme that comes bundled with plenty of clever (and optional!)
-SASS, JavaScript and WordPress tweaks.
+SleekWP is a barebones HTML5 based WordPress theme that comes bundled with clean templates and plenty of clever (and optional!)
+WordPress tweaks.

 SleekWP’s templates are written to be as semantically correct and accessible as possible, leaving all design and behavior to CSS and JS.
 You’ll be hard pressed to find a redundant div or class.